 That meant, the musicians were away from their families, sometimes for weeks.

 One of those trips lasted even longer than usual.

 And the musicians became annoyed and grumpy and rebellious.

 Haydn noticed the changing atmosphere and sought a solution.
 Approaching the count bluntly was out of the question.

 Haydn instead used the adagio of his symphony “Farewell“.
 In this piece, towards the end, selective instruments and groups one by one stop playing.

 The next evening, the orchestra performed the Haydn composition.

-And as ordered by Hadn, every musician at the apropriate time not only stopped playing.
+And as ordered by Haydn, every musician at the appropriate time not only stopped playing.

 They also, one after the other, silently packed their instrument, put out their candle, and left.

 Until eventually, all music had ended and all musicians were gone.